Treatment options offered to patients with appendicitis should include discussion of appendiceal cancer.

 Delivering dedicated legal service to Maryland patients injured by medical malpractice

-Schochor and Staton, P.A. has more than 37 years of successful experience representing clients and their families injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than 37 years of successful experience representing clients and their families injured through medical negligence.
 If you suffer serious injury due to a delayed diagnosis or medical negligence in Baltimore, Washington, DC, or elsewhere in the US, contact us or call 410-234-1000 to schedule a free consultation today.